The Millenium Project

 Hillsong and charity (2/3/2005)

-Parishioners of this pretend church keep writing to me to tell me of the great charitable works performed with the $30 million extracted from the faithful each year.
+Parishioners of this pretend church keep writing to me to tell me about the great charitable works performed with the $30 million extracted from the faithful each year.
 Now we find that this great charitable organisation has been firmly locked on to the public teat in order to pay for the charity.
 Since 1999, Hillsong has received almost $800,000 from Australian taxpayers to fund the things the "church" would be paying for itself if it was not just a business to collect unaccountable and tax-free cash.
 In the last financial year, Hillsong received $300,000 from a federal department which is supposed to be responsible for industrial relations.
 It was mere coincidence, of course, that the "church" openly sponsored a candidate in the latest federal election and that that candidate just happened to belong to the party in government at the time.
 I suppose you could say that the $300,000 had something to do with workplace relations.
 It allowed Hillsong to save that amount of money and to spend it elsewhere and someone got a nice new workplace in Parliament House, Canberra.
 As I said, pure coincidence.

 Hillsong: An open book (16/4/2005)